PoweredLocal/docker-cloud-aws-sync/README.md

 Afterwards, this script will keep listening to Docker Cloud events and if there are node updates – it will update AWS security accordingly.

+Security groups are part of EC2 service so don't forget to attach a policy with corresponding EC2 permissions (roles) to your API key.

 ## Running it as a Docker container

 There is a Dockerfile included and there is a [public repository](https://hub.docker.com/r/dusterio/docker-cloud-aws-sync/) in Docker Hub.